typescript-cheatsheets/react/README.md

 **Declaring the HoC**

-The following utility will be needed.
+The following utilities will be needed.

 ```ts
 /**